VESSOT/crypt/README.md

-# Welcome to Source Of Truth
+# Welcome to VESSOT

-Source Of Truth is the goto service for true zero visibility data storage and consolidation.
-Read about what we offer at https://sourceoftruth.tech/how-it-works.
+VESSOT is the goto service for true zero visibility data storage and consolidation.
+Read about what we offer at https://vessot.tech.

-You need to create an account with us at https://sourceoftruth.tech/ before you can use this library.
+You need to create an account with us at https://vessot.tech/ before you can use this library.

 ## Setup

-Read about the simple account creation steps at https://sourceoftruth.tech/how-it-works.
+Read about the simple account creation steps at https://vessot.tech/how-it-works.

-Technical implementation is quick and easy - see the setup guide at https://sourceoftruth.tech/setup.
+Technical implementation is quick and easy - see the setup guide at https://vessot.tech/setup.